Exact solution of Kerr black hole perturbations via CFT$_2$ and instanton counting. Greybody factor, Quasinormal modes and Love numbers: The connection problem

-give the expansions of the correlator in the two fusion channels of the $t$ and $u$-channels.
-Note that in line with the definition (\ref{irregular_state}), the irregular state contributes to the DOZZ factor the same as as a regular state.
+give the expansions of the conformal blocks in the two fusion channels of the $t$ and $u$-channels.
+Here and in the following the chiral correlators have to be understood as conformal blocks, we have extracted the DOZZ factors and they appear in (\ref{Ks}).
+Note that in line with the definition (\ref{irregular_state}), the irregular state contributes to the DOZZ factor the same as a regular state.
 Here, as noted in section \ref{HeunasBPZ}, $f_{\pm}^{(t,u)}$ in the NS limit are (up to a rescaling by one of the correlators, to keep them finite) the two linearly independent confluent Heun functions expanded around $1$ and $\infty$, respectively.
 We remark that due to the presence of the irregular singularity the $\alpha_\pm$ channels at infinity contribute with two different irregular states each, corresponding to $m_{0 \pm}$.
 This is consistent with the fact that the irregular state comes from the collision of two primary operators \cite{Gaiotto:2012sf}.
 The two expansions are related via a connection matrix $M$ by

 This equation, combined with the requirement of crossing symmetry (\ref{eq:asymptotics}) gives the constraints

 Equations (\ref{eq:connectionconstraints}) give 3 quadratic equations for the 4 entries $M_{ij}$.
 Other constraints come from noticing that the $M_{ij}$ have to respect the symmetry under reflection of the momenta.
 The sign ambiguity inherent in the quadratic constraints (\ref{eq:connectionconstraints}) is resolved by imposing that for $\Lambda \to 0$ they reduce to the known hypergeometric connection matrix, since